-Editor's note: (WI: IMSProtoc18, CR#6590) How to determine the emerg-reg-retry timer value is FFS.

-NOTE: The UE and the P-CSCF use the value of the reg-await-auth timer to set the SIP level lifetime of the temporary set of security associations.
+NOTE 1: The UE and the P-CSCF use the value of the reg-await-auth timer to set the SIP level lifetime of the temporary set of security associations.

+NOTE 2: The emerg-reg-retry timer value defines a minimum waiting time in seconds for the UE for a particular P-CSCF.
+The UE can derive the emerg-reg-retry timer value as below:

+Final emerg-reg-retry timer value = Max (configured emerg-reg-retry Timer, emerg-reg timer value/No. of PCSCF)